 Hear how plants and animals in parks recover after fire.
 Parks Victoria has over 800 rangers, project firefighters, and office staff who work together as part of Forest Fire Management Victoria to protect local communities and our unique natural environment from the impacts of bushfire.

 Fire is a natural part of the Australian environment.
 With lightning and indigenous burning practices having shaped our ecosystems over tens of thousands of years, many of our plants are reliant on bushfire to regenerate and maintain their health.
 In line with this, Parks Victoria also uses planned ecological burning to support and develop biodiversity values in our parks.

 Vegetation removal on a public land boundary

 Fuel break grass slashing occurs annually along many park boundaries as part of bushfire preparedness works.
-This fact sheet (link to attached) explains more about why and when slashing happens.
-Maps of grass slashing locations can be found as part of the Joint Fuel Management Plan – be sure to turn on the ‘Mechanical Works’ layer.
+Maps of grass slashing locations can be found as part of the Joint Fuel Management Plan.

-Find out about annual grass slashing for fire management vehicle access.
+Find out about when and why grass slashing happens.